RS1 Maps

 English version of RS1 Maps ("mapas.rs1.es/en/") is also accessible with the URL https://maps.rs1.es.
 Any link with that domain will be redirected to "mapas.rs1.es/en/".

 For any suggestions about the page, you can contact me at admin@rs1.es.
-Also: Mastodon.
+Also: Mastodon and Bluesky.

 Attention: to access the different options on the map, you have to click on the menu icon located at the top right of the page.